HynRidge/Sentiment-Analysis-with-LSTM-and-BERT-model/README.md

 Dataset Using Variations of LSTM and BERT-based Models"**.

 ## Acknowledgement
-The LSTM-based models codes are inspired by https://github.com/songyouwei/ABSA-PyTorch.
+The LSTM-based models codes are inspired by https://github.com/songyouwei/ABSA-PyTorch. <br>
 The BERT-CapsNET model codes are inspired by https://github.com/siat-nlp/MAMS-for-ABSA.